yukikitayama/music/music_composition_1.md

 a chord tone by skipwise motion in non-accented position. **Appoggiature** is also a type of incomplete neighbor tone which appears by skipwise motion from a chord tone and go back to a chord tone by stepwise motion in accented position.

+**Anticipation tone** is a tone that anticipates the next chord tone.
+This tone is a non-chord tone in the current measure, but it will become a chord tone in the next measure.
+A chord tone in the next measure is being played early in anticipation of the changing chord.
+Anticipation tones are **non-accented**.

+**Suspension tone** is a pitch that is **held over through the next chord change**.
+It is a chord tone as it relates to the chord preceding it abd a non-chord tone as it relates to the chord that immediately follows.
+A suspension tone is **accented**.
+Suspensions must resolve downwards by a step to the next tone.
+If a suspension tone resolves upwards by a step to the next tone, it's called **retardation tone**.

+Suspension and retardation tones may also be **tied** instead of played again.